FREQUENTLY ASKED QUESTIONS

 Several providers have developed 'hub-and-spoke' models where they arrange parts of your apprentice’s training locally to you on day-release, followed by more specialist training at regional or national Centres-of-Excellence on residential block release.
 This keeps costs and travelling low early in the more generalized initial phase of engineering training, whilst providing highly specialized and rigorous block training for the specialist pathways later on.

 Don’t forget: 80% of the training is provided on-the-job, by you, the employer.
 You will need to be confident that you have the skills and supervision inside your organization to allow the apprentice to develop skills and knowledge to a level where they are ready for an independent end-point assessment by an external assessor.
 Your should discuss this with your potential training provider.

 How long does the apprenticeship take?

 The changes to apprenticeships made in April 2017 mean that you should think about apprenticeships now like preparing for a driving test.
 In order that the apprentice may successfully pass their end-point assessment, conducted by an external assessor, they need to have demonstrated (and recorded in a project folder) that they have achieved fully-skilled competences and have the sufficient skills and knowledge defined in the Standard, consistent with this being an Advanced Apprenticeship.

-The length of time for a person to be judged competent will vary and can be anywhere between a year and one day up to four years.
+The length of time for a person to be judged competent will vary and can be anywhere between a year and one day up to three-and-a-half years.
 This will depend on any prior skills and knowledge the apprentice may have started with and the level of skills and knowledge they attain during their time with you.
 Your training provider will agree with you from time to time whether you both think that the apprentice is ready to sit their end-point assessment